cerkit/ghost-cerkit-theme/README.md

         </div>
     </div>

-When the document ready handler fires, it will move everything on the page to the Sidebar Component Container element:
+When the document ready handler fires, it will move everything on the page to the `sidebar-component-container` element:

     $(document).ready(function () {
         // move items to the sidebar